2005Vartika/data-analysis/README.md

-# data-analysis -- OLYMPIC DATA ANALYSIS
+# DATA-ANALYSIS -- OLYMPIC DATA ANALYSIS

 ## Problem Statement:
 Despite the rich history of the Olympic Games, the underlying trends and patterns in medal distribution, athlete performance, and the evolution of sports disciplines are not readily accessible.
 There is a need for an analytical solution that processes, stores, and visualizes this data to support strategic decision-making in sports management, media, and national sports programs.